apache/pekko-connectors-kafka/docs/src/main/paradox/home.md

 A few self-contained examples using Apache Pekko Connectors are available as [Apache Pekko Connectors Samples](https://akka.io/alpakka-samples/).

-To read and see how others use Apache Pekko Connectors see the [Apache Pekko Connectors documentation's Webinars, Presentations and Articles](https://doc.akka.io/docs/alpakka/current/other-docs/webinars-presentations-articles.html) listing.
+To read and see how others use Apache Pekko Connectors, see the [Apache Pekko Connectors documentation's Webinars, Presentations and Articles](https://doc.akka.io/docs/alpakka/current/other-docs/webinars-presentations-articles.html) listing.

 ## Contributing

 Please feel free to contribute to Apache Pekko Connectors and the Apache Pekko Connectors Kafka connector by reporting issues you identify, or by suggesting changes to the code.
 Please refer to our [contributing instructions](https://github.com/apache/incubator-pekko-connectors-kafka/blob/master/CONTRIBUTING.md) to learn how it can be done.

-We want Apache Pekko and Apache Pekko Connectors to strive in a welcoming and open atmosphere and expect all contributors to respect our [code of conduct](https://www.lightbend.com/conduct).
+We want Apache Pekko and Apache Pekko Connectors to strive in a welcoming and open atmosphere and expect all contributors to respect our [code of conduct](https://www.apache.org/foundation/policies/conduct.html).

 @@@ index